Community-Led Research Program

 • Information related to leveraged funds and/or in-kind contributions as applicable

-• Optional multimedia submission: A short video or audio file (up to 5 minutes) or a linked media to complement your proposal with aspects that are better conveyed through spoken or visual storytelling
+• Optional multimedia submission: A short video or audio file (up to 5 minutes) or a linked media to complement your proposal with aspects that are better conveyed through spoken or visual storytelling.
+A letter of support or a video produced by the community may be attached to the application to demonstrate community need and support for the project.

 • Additional information at the discretion of the applicant(s)